bosun-ai/derrick/README.md

-# Workspace Provider
+# Derrick Workspace Provider

-The workspace provider is responsible for setting up a workspace for an agent to run tasks in.
+The Derrick workspace provider is responsible for setting up a workspace for an agent to run tasks in.

 ## Motivation